Shellings of Unbounded Polyhedra: Shellings of tropical hypersurfaces

+\begin{theorem} The tropical toric compactification of the tropical hypersurface $\tropvariety{F}$ in $\RR^d$ with respect to its recession cone is a shellable regular cell complex. \end{theorem}

+\begin{proof} As the tropical hypersurface $\tropvariety{F}$ in $\RR^d$ agrees with the $(d{-}1)$-skeleton of the normal complex $\normalcomplex{F}$, its recession cone is the codimension-1-skeleton of the recession cone of $\normalcomplex{F}$.
+Therefore it suffices to show that there exists a shelling of $\tropcomp{\normalcomplex{F}}$ with respect to $\rec(F)$ such that the tropical toric compactification of the codimension-1-skeleton of $\normalcomplex{F}$ is a shellable cell subcomplex.
+Note, that tropical toric compactification of the codimension-1-skeleton of $\normalcomplex{F}$ does not agree with the codimension-1-skeleton of $\tropcomp{\normalcomplex{F}}$ for the following reason.
+The tropical toric compactification of an unbounded maximal cell $X$ of $\normalcomplex{F}$ has as many additional $\codim{-}1$-faces as there are rays spanning its recession cone; see \cref{rem:face-poset}.
+Since the recession cone of $X$ has dimension greater or equal to $1$, there is at least one extra facet for every unbounded cell of $\normalcomplex{F}$.

+Recall that $\normalcomplex{F}$ arises as the orthogonal projection of $\dome{F}$.
+Hence, the tropical toric compactification of codimension-1-skeleton of $\normalcomplex{F}$ is shellable if the tropical toric compactification of the codimension-1-skeleton of $\dome{F}$ is shellable.
+Therefore, the result follows from \cref{cor:k-skeleton-trop-toric}. \end{proof}

+As a shelling of a cell complex determines its homotopy type \cite[Prop 4.3]{Bjorner:1984}, we obtain \cite[Proposition 3.4.10]{Mikhalkin+Rau:2018} of Mikhalkin and Rau as a corollary. \begin{corollary} The homotopy type of a tropical hypersurface $\tropvariety{F}$ in $\RR^d$ is a bouquet of $k$ many $(d{-}1)$-spheres, where $k$ is the number of interior vertices of $\privileged{F}$.
+In particular, the homotopy type of $\tropvariety{F}$ coincides with the homotopy type of $\tropvariety{F} \cap \cB$ and $\tropcomp{\tropvariety{F}}$. \end{corollary}

+The truncation of a tropical plane curve $\cC$ and its tropical toric compactification are combinatorially equivalent; e.g., see \cref{fig:hyperelliptic-curve}.
+In that case the shellability is trivial because a finite graph is shellable if and only if it is connected.
+Contracting the unbounded edges of $\cC$ yields its \emph{metric skeleton}; see \cite{Amini+Baker+Brugalle+Rabinoff:2015} and \cite[\S1.6]{ETC}.
+That metric skeleton is fully contained in both compactifications.
+That is the only data which matters for locating a tropical plane curve in the moduli spaces of tropical plane curves of fixed genus \cite{BJMS:2015}.

-\begin{example} The tropical hypersurface $C=\tropvariety{F}$ of the bivariate tropical polynomial
+\begin{example} The tropical hypersurface $\cC=\tropvariety{F}$ of the bivariate tropical polynomial

-is the genus two tropical hyperelliptic curve of dumbbell type shown in \cref{fig:hyperelliptic-curve}; cf.\ \cite[Ex 2.5]{BJMS:2015} for a discussion of tropical plane curves of genus two.
-By \cref{cor:hypersurface} the one-point compactification of $C$ is shellable.
-The seven lattice points in the quadrangle \eqref{eq:quad} form the support $A=\supp(F)$.
-In fact, the dual subdivision is the triangulation $\Sigma=\privileged{F}$ from \cref{exmp:brodsky-tightspan} and \cref{fig:brodsky-tightspan}.
-Processing the curve $C$ as in \cite[Thm 1.25]{ETC} yields the one--skeleton of the tight span $\tightspan{F}$ after the first step. \end{example}
+is the genus two tropical plane hyperelliptic curve of dumbbell type shown in \cref{fig:hyperelliptic-curve}; cf.\ \cite[Ex 2.5]{BJMS:2015} for a discussion of tropical plane curves of genus two.
+By \cref{thm:hypersurface-truncation} the truncation of $\cC$ is shellable.
+Moreover, the tropical toric compactification of $\cC$ is shellable as well.
+The seven lattice points in the quadrangle \eqref{eq:quad} form the support $\cA=\supp(F)$.
+In fact, the dual subdivision is the triangulation $\Phi=\privileged{F}$ from \cref{exmp:brodsky-tightspan} and \cref{fig:brodsky-tightspan}. \end{example}